-Solder the V hangers in the left hand slots of the floor (with the Meat Van either pair of slots will do).
+With end "B" to the right, solder the V hangers in the left hand slots of the floor.

 Cut a 44mm length from the fret scrap and solder in place between the solebars, to the right of the V hangers.
 This is for mounting the vacuum cylinder.